| Note I: This method may not be

 gases seen in the sight glass, one of the alternate

 verification methods should be selected.
+All appropriate valves between the

 designated shore tank and the vessel berth should be